Dawwa1/neox/README.md

-# Apollo Launcher | DEV 🚀
+# Neox Launcher | DEV 🚀

-A simple game launcher that allows you to manage and launch all your games from one place!
+A simple program launcher that allows you to manage and launch all your games from one place!

 # Planned support: